-The Department aims to provide students with courses of studies directed toward an understanding of computational theory and its relation to other fields of study.
-This study includes an emphasis on precision of definition, reasoning to precise conclusions, and an analysis and solution of problems.
+The Department aims to provide students with courses of studies directed toward an understanding of computing and its relation to other fields of study.
+Our programs are focused on developing critical, computational, and algorithmic thinking to form a core skill set useful in all aspects of technology.

-All incoming freshmen, interested in computer science or information technology, are classified as pre-CS majors and are not considered full fledged computer science or information technology majors until they have successfully completed the following requirements:

-• Pre-CS majors must receive a 'C' or better in Survey of Computing (CSCI-107), Elements of Computing (CSCI-261), and Discrete Math I (MTSC-213).
+All incoming freshmen, interested in computer science or information technology, are classified as pre-CS majors and are not considered full-fledged computer science or information technology majors until they have successfully completed the following requirements: • Pre-CS majors must receive a 'C' or better in Computational Thinking I (CSCI-110), Computational Thinking II (CSCI-111), Elements of Computer Programming I (CSCI-120), Elements of Computer Programming II (CSCI-121).